seieric/postfix-sendgrid-relay-docker/README.md

 ## Features
 - 📩 Realy emails to SendGrid
-- 🔐 SMTP AUTH (with automated account creation)
+- 🔐 SMTP Auth with username and password
+- ✅ SMTP Auth with LDAP
 - 📇 Sender Canonical
-- ✅ SMTP AUTH with LDAP

 ## How to use
 Just pull the image and run the container with environment variables.